 Although waters may be listed as an impaired water body for both known and unknown toxicants, if the toxicant responsible for the impairment is unknown, an assessment is typically conducted to discover the cause of toxicity prior to the development of a TMDL.
-Therefore, there are currently no existing TMDLs for unknown toxicity.
+Therefore, few TMDLs address aquatic toxicity.
 However, as of January 2018 there were approximately 68 TMDLs for known toxicants, such as pesticides, metals, and chemicals in California water bodies and an additional 35 TMDLs in California for nitrogen or other biostimulatory substance that may cause or contribute to toxicity.
+Six TMDLs that address aquatic toxicity are listed in section 3.4 of this Staff Report.
 All toxicity related TMDLs will remain in effect under the Provisions.

+Hydrology and wet and dry weather conditions can affect aquatic toxicity in the state’s inland surface waters, enclosed bays, and estuaries.
+For example, storm water runoff during rainfall events may carry toxicants to waterbodies.
+Higher instream flows during rainfall events or snowmelt may dilute other toxicants.
+Low instream flows during dry weather conditions may concentrate toxicants.

+The numeric water quality objectives for aquatic toxicity would ensure the protection of aquatic life uses in both wet and dry weather flow conditions as the objectives are based upon an assessment of the effect of a sample of concern at the IWC relative to a control.
+The IWC accounts for instream flow conditions as it is the concentration of effluent in the receiving water after mixing.
+Additionally, permits and TMDLs include wet and dry weather information specific to a facility, type of discharge, or individual waterbody.
+For example, flow rates are included in NPDES permits and TMDLs include seasonal considerations.
+In either wet or dry conditions, sources of toxicity need to be controlled to protect aquatic life beneficial uses.
+Sections 6.3, 6.4, and 6.5 describe a wide variety of possible toxicity controls that may be selected by a discharger to reduce toxicity in wet or dry weather conditions.

-9.1.4 Economic Considerations
+Economic Considerations

 Under the requirements of Water Code sections 13170 and 13241, subdivision (d), and the California Code of Regulations, title 23, section 3777, subdivisions (b)(4) and (c), the State Water Board must consider economics when establishing water quality objectives.
 This consideration of economics is not a cost-benefit analysis and, particularly with respect to the analysis required by the certified regulatory program, the State Water Board is not required to engage in speculation or conjecture and the consideration of economics should include consideration of potential costs of the reasonably foreseeable measures to comply with the Provisions.